Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you don’t feel like your newer model LCD or LED TV achieves the same quality as previous TV technology, you might consider a DLP TV vs a plasma TV as a replacement.
 Although these two products are no longer being made, they were once considered the best TVs money could buy.
-So if you have ever wondered what is a plasma TV, continue reading and see how it compares to a DLP TV.
+So if you have ever wondered what is a plasma TV, or what is a DLP TV, continue reading and see how they compare to each other.

 Aside from the noticeable difference in picture creation technology, you will notice differences in size, clarity, contrast, and brightness.
 For additional options in more recent televisions, find out more about Dolby Vision vs 4K.